Key Vault allows you to securely access sensitive information from within your applications:

 For more general information on Azure Key Vault, see What is Key Vault.

-For this preview version of Azure Key Vault only the soft-delete feature is in preview.
-Azure Key Vault, as a whole, is a full production service.
+For this update of Azure Key Vault only the soft-delete feature is in preview.

 For more information on the new soft-delete feature, see Azure Key Vault soft delete overview.